 - ACE Incorporation

-Pro tip: If you get a threatening email from any of these companies, immediately request that they send you a letter that proves that the debt is yours.
+Pro tip: If you get a threatening email from any of these people or companies, immediately request that they send you a letter that proves that the debt is yours.
 Here’s how.
 But don’t give them your home address.
-A legit debt collector should already have that information.
+A debt collector attempting to collect a legitimate debt should already have that information.

 Dealing with debt collectors can be stressful.
-It’s even worse when you’re not sure if the person contacting you is who they say they are or if they’re operating a scam.
+It’s even worse when you’re not sure if the person contacting you is who they say they are or if you actually owe them money.

 Pro tip: Scam artists often use the same type of information you might expect from a real company.
 This includes things like the consumer’s full name and the actual amount of a debt they may have owed.